duc-beluga/gt-planner/README.md

 ## Inspiration

 Planning your courses each semester can be tricky.
-Degree Planner makes it easy and clear by showing your academic path with simple visuals, helping you organize and plan your journey smoothly.
+GT Planner makes it easy and clear by showing your academic path with simple visuals, helping you organize and plan your journey smoothly.

 ## What it does